MicrosoftDocs/sdk-api/sdk-api-src/content/aclapi/nf-aclapi-freeinheritedfromarray.md

 ---
-UID: NF:aclapi.FreeInheritedFromArray
-title: FreeInheritedFromArray function
-author: windows-sdk-content
-description: Frees memory allocated by the GetInheritanceSource function.
+UID: The unique id of the API.
+title: The title of the API.
+author: Authoring type of the API(ie windows-driver-content)
+description: Description of API
-old-location: security\freeinheritedfromarray.htm
+old-location:
-old-project: SecAuthZ
+old-project:
-ms.assetid: c9c58b9a-1b65-40e2-b518-30e247f9718e
-ms.author: windowssdkdev
-ms.date: 05/22/2018
-ms.keywords: FreeInheritedFromArray, FreeInheritedFromArray function [Security], _win32_freeinheritedfromarray, aclapi/FreeInheritedFromArray, security.freeinheritedfromarray
-ms.prod: windows
-ms.technology: windows-sdk
-ms.topic: function
-req.header: aclapi.h
-req.include-header:
-req.target-type: Windows
-req.target-min-winverclnt: Windows XP [desktop apps only] req.target-min-winversvr: Windows Server 2003 [desktop apps only] req.kmdf-ver: req.umdf-ver:
-req.ddi-compliance:
+ms.assetid: The MSDN ID of the API ms.author: The Author of the API ms.date: The date of API publishing ms.keywords: ms.prod: windows-hardware ms.technology: windows-devices ms.topic: The topic type of the API (ie enum) req.header: The main header of the API req.include-header: The included headers of the API req.target-type: req.target-min-winverclnt: req.target-min-winversvr: req.kmdf-ver: req.umdf-ver: req.ddi-compliance: